hermanolvik/Foodie/README.md

 who wants to learn or work on the code.

 app.py:
 The app.py file is for starting and running the program.
 This is a simple web application that generates recipes based on user input.
 Users can specify ingredients, dietary restrictions, measurement units, and number of portions to receive a custom recipe.
 The application utilizes the OpenAI API for text and image generation.

+This Python script utilizes the OpenAI API to generate recipes based on user-provided ingredients and dietary restrictions.
+Users can input a list of ingredients and any dietary restrictions, and the script will generate a recipe incorporating those ingredients while considering the specified restrictions.

 Dependencies:
 Flask